 Growth is fantastic, but it needs to managed in such a manner whereby sustainability is not lost

 Sarah is responsible for scaling Antler’s presence in Australia by delivering operational efficiencies and frameworks across the firm.
 Sarah is also responsible for Antler Australia’s marketing and brand presence, partnerships and business development, and people and culture.
 Before joining Antler, Sarah was the General Manager at Business Insider Australia and Gizmodo Media Group, leading four globally renowned digital media brands in Australia.

 Andreas Ehn was the first hire Spotify ever made back in 2006.

 As the tech juggernaut's first CTO, he was responsible for hiring the engineering team and leading the development of the systems that form the basis of music platform that most of us now use everyday.

-Ehn recently made a trip to Sydney, Australia, as part of his role withAntler, a global startup generator and venture capital company which provides exceptional individuals with the opportunity to launch their own business.
+Back when Antler first launched in Australia in 2019, Ehn made a trip to Sydney, as part of his role withAntler, a global startup generator and venture capital company which provides exceptional individuals with the opportunity to launch their own business.

 User Growth Vs Team Growth

 "There are two sorts of growth that you battle with, but that also ultimately defines your success as a startup: one is the growth of your user base, and that's the good side.
 But then the other side, which should be driven by the growth of your user base, is the team."